 They are made from collamer, a bio-compatible lens material that is implanted in front of the natural eye lens, and works in the same way as regular contact lenses, by changing the way the light focuses on the retina.
 This one-off operation eliminates the daily hassle and time commitment of temporary contact lenses, and is much more aesthetically pleasing than glasses.

-The ideal candidate for permanent lenses are people who have severe long sightedness or short sighted combined with astigmatism, as traditionally the only option available to such patients would have been thick spectacles.
+The ideal candidate for permanent lenses are people who have severe long sightedness or short-sightedness combined with astigmatism, as traditionally the only option available to such patients would have been thick spectacles.
 However, a range of other individuals are also suitable, such as those people who would rather not undergo laser eye surgery.

 Visian ICL is the only Implantable contact lens approved by FDA and also can correct all three types of Astigmatism.